 The final against Italy was played in front of 107,412 fans at Estadio Azteca in Mexico City.
 Pele opened the scoring in the 16th minute and Gerson, Jairzinho and Carlos Alberto all scored in the second half of a 4-1 win.

-Pele retired before the 1974 World Cup in West Germany and a Brazilian team in transition finished fourth with a 1-0 loss to Poland.
+Pele retired before the 1974 World Cup in West Germany and a Brazilian team in transition finished fourth after a 1-0 loss to Poland.

-The 1978 team never lost at the World Cup in Argentina but a tie against the host country left them in the third place game which they won 2-1 over Italy.
+The 1978 team never lost at the World Cup in Argentina but a draw against the host country left them in the third-place game, which they won 2-1 against Italy.

-In 1982 they were knocked out of the second group stage by Italy 3-2 and finished outside the top four for the first time since 1966.
+In 1982, they were knocked out of the second group stage by Italy 3-2, finishing outside the top four for the first time since 1966.

-They missed the podium again in 1986 in Mexico with a penalty shootout loss to France in the quarter-finals after beating Poland 4-0 in the Round of 16.
+They missed the podium again in 1986 in Mexico thanks to a penalty shootout loss to France in the quarter-finals, after beating Poland 4-0 in the round of 16.